 1. Laptop Customization Service

-Some PC brands like Lenovo and Dell provide customization service.
+Some PC brands like Lenovo and Dell provide custom laptop service.
 They allow you to choose components like processors, displays, hard drives, and so on.
 Then, they build the computer according to your specification.

 I don't recommend this method if your budget is limited.
 This method is not cost-effective.
 But if you don't know how to build a laptop at all, this method is also OK.